XEQMLabs/xeqm-core/docs/wallet3/design_overview.md

 ## DaemonComms

-DaemonComms handles communication with an oxend.
+DaemonComms handles communication with an equilibriad.
 This consists of:

 - fetching batches of blocks for synchronizing a new (or behind) Wallet with the blockchain